Energy-Pathways-Group/GLOceanKit/README.md

 git-lfs
 --------
 This repo links to the lfs for some precomputed internal wave modes, but does not download them by default.
-To override these settings, see [this comment](https://github.com/git-lfs/git-lfs/issues/2717)
+To override these settings, see [this comment](https://github.com/git-lfs/git-lfs/issues/2717).
+I think, that if you just do, `git config lfs.fetchexclude ""` then it'll remove the exclusion and you can started to download those big files.